-In addition to traditional office based counseling, we also utilize evidence-based practices such as EMDR (eye movement desensitization and reprocessing), Equine-focused EMDR, and Equine-assisted counseling involving interacting with horses, all of which serve to quickly access, activate, and accelerate the brain's ability to adaptively reprocess dysfunctionally stored traumatic memories.
+In addition to traditional office based counseling, we also utilize the evidence-based practice, known as EMDR (eye movement desensitization and reprocessing), which serves to quickly access, activate, and accelerate the brain's ability to adaptively reprocess dysfunctionally stored traumatic memories.

 Types of Trauma...